 - 1. Key functions of the Family Participation Program - 2.
 Referral priorities across the continuum - 3.
 Information sharing between Child Safety and Family Participation Program services - 4.
 The family's and child's right to choose service involvement - 5.
-Referral during a standard or priority response - 6.
+Referral during an investigation and assessment - 6.
 Referral for a child subject to a short-term child protection order - 7.
 Family plan and the case plan - 8.
 Self-referrals to the Family Participation Program - 9.
 Links to further information about the Family Participation Program.